rcparent17/OpSys/lab2/README.md

 This lab assignment has 3 files, all described below:

 `Makefile`:
-* Running a simple `make` command will compile myshell and mysort.
+* Running a simple `make` command will compile myshell, mysort, and both chat source files.
-* You can also run `make shell` or `make sort` to compile them individually.
+* You can also run `make shell`, `make sort`, or `make chat` to compile them individually.
-* Running `make clean` will delete the mysort and myshell binaries if they exist.
+* Running `make clean` will delete the binary directory.

 `myshell.c`:
 * Pretty much, it's a really basic shell.
 You can run 2 commands right now: